 4. Learning must be viewed as an investment, not a cost.
-Generally accepted accounting principles require organizations to categorize investments in reskilling or retraining as costs and not investments.
-Many forward-thinking advocates, however, have been arguing for new accounting models that allow employers to re-categorize these expenses as investments, just the same as the purchase of a new building or a new machine.
-The Adecco Group has led internationally on this topic, publishing numerous white papers calling for a modernization of accounting rules so that learning is fully reclassified as an investment.
+Generally accepted accounting principles require organisations to categorise investments in reskilling or retraining as costs and not investments.
+Many forward-thinking advocates, however, have been arguing for new accounting models that allow employers to re-categorise these expenses as investments, just the same as the purchase of a new building or a new machine.
+The Adecco Group has led internationally on this topic, publishing numerous white papers calling for a modernisation of accounting rules so that learning is fully reclassified as an investment.
 This could spark a new generation of investment in learning that could future-proof our workforces.

 During the pandemic, as we’re all struggling to meet a tidal wave of new challenges, we risk losing sight of the opportunities that come with change.
 Now is perhaps our greatest opportunity to re-imagine our approach to learning so that it is part of the basic contract between employer and employee.
 Those organisations that accept the challenge and seize the moment will find they have unleashed a future full of potential and success.